 I’ve noted some of the most important tips for keeping yourself safe when hiking in New Zealand:

-• Don’t leave home without a plan – Research the track you’re able to tackle so you know what to expect and how to prepare.
+- Don’t leave home without a plan – Research the track you’re about to tackle so you know what to expect and how to prepare.

 North Island: